 The Google Disavow Tool is only to be used in these extreme circumstances, so if you upload a disavow file with thousands of bad links and no evidence of your efforts to get them taken down yourself, then using the Disavow Tool might have no effect for you.

 Once you’ve created your disavow file, simply go to the Disavow Links Tool in Google Search Console (formerly webmaster tools), choose the domain you want to disavow links on, and upload your file.
 If you’re in charge of multiple domains that all have several spammy backlinks that you haven’t had luck removing yourself, you’ll need to upload separate disavow files for each site and then upload them separately to each domain’s Search Console.
 For more information on the Disavow Tool, you can check out this blog post at Google Webmaster Central also.

 So, should you use the disavow links tool?

 If you have received a manual penalty or an unnatural link warning from Google, then yes, it is probably in your best interest to use the tool and disavow those links.
 If you need to add to the disavow list, you will want to download the existing disavow file and then combine files before re-uploading.
-You can not add to an existing file of disavowed links, you must overwrite it.
+You can not add disavowed links to an existing file; you must overwrite it.

 Once you have submitted the link disavowal request, there’s an option to allow you to submit a reconsideration request to Google.
-Here, you will document what you’ve done to mitigate the spam and your plans moving forward.
-This area may be reviewed by Google employees but the vast majority of people won’t receive any communication from them.
+Here, you will document your efforts to mitigate the spam and your plans moving forward.
+This area may be reviewed by Google employees, but the vast majority of people won’t receive any communication from them.